APPLYING For a SEED Grant

 - Clearly describe what idea, challenge or opportunity they will be exploring

 - Describe the activities required to complete the project

-- Identify a 4Cs Foundation Priority Outcome and (at least) one Grant Result that broadly aligns with the project
+- Identify at least one Grant Outcome that aligns with the project

-- Describe what they are hoping to learn from the project
+- Describe what you are hoping to learn from carrying out the project

 To APPLY, submit a proposal letter to the Trustees of the 4Cs Foundation.
 Your letter should be no longer than 2 to 3 pages.